Systems Theory & Audio Feedback

 A simple audio system has no other feedback loops, so consider the amplifying feedback cycle of foxes breeding, which inhibits the amplifying feedback cycle of rabbits breeding.
 Here, three feedback cycles interact.

-This predator and prey example shows the interaction of only three feedback cycles and this creates a complex system.
-The understanding of human behaviour presented here involves a vast number of feedback cycles, a highly complex system.
+This predator-prey example shows the interaction of only three feedback cycles, creating a complex system.
+(The understanding of human behaviour presented here involves a vast number of feedback cycles and is a far more complex system.)

 Here is the rabbit breeding cycle.